-Your employer will be required to begin making contributions to the Plan on your behalf when you have completed 90 consecutive days of covered employment with the same employer working full time (as defined by your collective bargaining agreement or participation agreement), unless specified otherwise in your collective bargaining agreement or participation agreement.
+Your employer will be required to begin making contributions to the Plan on your behalf when you have completed 90 consecutive days of covered employment with the same employer working more than 2 days a week, unless specified otherwise in your collective bargaining agreement or participation agreement.
 For this purpose, covered employment includes certain leaves of absence.
 Days of illness, pregnancy or injury count toward the 90-day waiting period.
 When you have completed that 90-day period working for your employer, you and your eligible dependent(s) become eligible for the benefits described in this booklet on your 91st day of covered employment.